andres1138/macOS_DisableRoundedWindowCorners/README.md

 > If you just want the rounded corners gone, then you can just take my edited DarkAqua.car file and replace the one in ~/livemount/System/Library/CoreServices/SystemAppearance.bundle/Contents/Resources/DarkAqua.car

-> I apologize for not having a Aqua.car file ready, I live in dark mode, but I promise I am working on it.
+> I apologize for not having a Aqua.car file ready, I live in dark mode.

 5. sudo kmutil install --volume-root ~/livemount --update-all